 About CILT Singapore

-The Chartered Institute of Logistics and Transport, Singapore (CILTS) is the professional body for those engaged in supply chain, logistics, transport and physical distribution, covering all sectors of the industry, namely land, sea and air, for both passengers and freight transportation.
-Its objectives are to enhance professionalism, promote continuous learning and facilitate career development amongst logistics and transport professionals.
+The Chartered Institute of Logistics and Transport Singapore is part of the leading, global professional body for those engaged in supply chain, logistics and transport – covering all sectors of the industry, namely air, land and sea, for both passenger and freight transportation.

 The Singapore Group was formed in 1971.
 This Group was converted into a Section in 1986 and to National Council in 1991.